-Interestingly, Columbus has always acted skittish around me.
-He hasn’t growled or exhibited any threatening behavior, but he never lets me pet him.
+Interestingly, Columbus invariably acts skittish around me.
+He doesn’t growl or exhibit any threatening behavior, but he never lets me pet him.
 Although he’s stood close enough to brush my side while licking Prometheus (as the puppy sat on my lap), he’s run away every time I showed a hint of touching him.
 We’ve come to an understanding though.
 As long I make no effort to pet him, he ignores my presence.

 This morning, Columbus even followed us on our daily walk.
-Our subdivision has a leash regulation which I obey with Prometheus but which Columbus obviously ignores.
-As our large companion trotted unfettered beside my puppy, a woman standing on her front porch yelled at me.
+Our subdivision has a leash regulation, which I obey with Prometheus but which Columbus obviously ignores.
+As our large companion trotted unfettered several feet to our rear, a woman standing on her front porch yelled at me.
 She brought up the leash law, castigated me for letting “your dangerous animal” roam free, and threatened to call the sheriff!
 She vanished into her house without giving me any opportunity to explain the situation.

-This afternoon I finally got a chance to clarify the truth of the matter, to the deputy sheriff who knocked on my door.
+This afternoon, I finally got a chance to clarify the truth of the matter, to the deputy sheriff who knocked on my door.
 I tried telling him Columbus isn’t our dog.
 Unfortunately, the fact that the animal at that moment stood ten feet from the officer taking a dump on our lawn didn’t exactly help my position.
-I can only hope I’m more successful in my next attempt to explain the facts … to the Judge, at the hearing on my summons for violating the local leash law.
+I can only hope I’m more successful in my next attempt to explain the facts … to a judge, at the hearing on my summons for violating the local leash law.